Last updated: 29-Sep-22

 If you have problems with these pages, can’t see individual cookies or want find out more about how cookies are handled within your browser, please go to the manufacturer’s site and search for the browser name and your cookie query.

 We’ll tell you about new ways to indicate your consent to cookies as they become available.

 We keep a record of traffic data which is logged automatically by the server.
 This includes your IP address, the website address you visited before ours, the website address you visit after leaving our website and which pages you visit on our website.
-We do not store or analyse this traffic data in a way that identifies any individual.
+We do not store or analyse this traffic data in a way that identifies any individual or conduct any other form of device fingerprinting.
 We keep traffic data for seven days.